uva/prog-betagamma/reference/style-guide/10 Style Guide.md

 ## Structure

-It is important to try to keep the structure of your code clean.
-An overly complex structure and a lot of duplicated code is hard to understand and is prone to bugs.
+It is important to keep the structure of your code simple.
+An overly complex structure and a lot of duplicated code is hard to understand and prone to bugs.
-Let's look at some examples.
+Let's have a look at some examples.

 #### Example 1